Language selection

 Our oceans need you—here’s how you can help

 There are many ways you can help protect the ocean.
-Whether it's by volunteering for a marine conservation group, learning more about the ocean or taking the bus instead of the car, you can have a positive impact on ocean health.
+Whether it's by reducing your ecological footprint, volunteering for a marine conservation group, or learning more about the ocean, you can have a positive impact on ocean health.

-Show your ocean love by participating in some of these local events and projects, funded in part by the Government of Canada.
+Show your ocean love by changing some of your everyday habits or participating in some of these local projects, funded in part by the Government of Canada.

 On this page

-Connect to the ocean during Ocean Week Canada's summer events
+Connect to the ocean during Ocean Week Canada

-Participate in an Ocean Week Canada summer-long event.
-Ocean Week Canada is an annual week-long national celebration of ocean learning and public engagement.
-It coincides with World Ocean Day (June 8).
-Each year, several events extend past Ocean Week and take place throughout the summer.
-Ocean Week Canada is coordinated by the Canadian Ocean Literacy Coalition, together with hundreds of event hosts and partner organizations.
+Participate in the over 220 Ocean Week Canada events taking place across the country from June 1 to June 09, 2024.
+Ocean Week Canada, coinciding with World Ocean Day (June 8), is an annual national celebration of the ocean coordinated by the Canadian Ocean Literacy Coalition alongside hundreds of event hosts and partner organizations.
 It promotes a better understanding of the important role the ocean plays in our everyday lives – no matter where we live in Canada.
-Ocean Week Canada events inspire community action to ensure a healthy ocean for future generations.
+The week's events are designed to motivate community engagement, connection, and action to protect the ocean for future generations.

 Explore Canada's marine protected areas on a giant walkable ocean map with augmented reality